daos-stack/daos/docs/user/filesystem.md

 ## Unified NameSpace (UNS)

-Many clients support links to other containers as a layer on top of dfs, where a directory in a POSIX container is interpreted as a instruction to access the root of a separate container, in much the same way as symbolic links work on Unix.  dfs does not handle this directly, however the same mechanism for accessing paths in this way is common across several higher layers.
+Many clients support links to other containers as a layer on top of DFS, where a directory in a POSIX container is interpreted as a instruction to access the root of a separate container, in much the same way as symbolic links work on Unix.
+DFS does not handle this directly, however the same mechanism for accessing paths in this way is common across several higher layers.

 ## DFuse (DAOS FUSE)